 Mental Health and Wellbeing, How Can We Do Better?
 CPTPC, Shrewsbury - Poster: Introduction to Digital Mental Health

 Aislinn has experience working with industry and across different sectors.
 She has supported the development of value propositions and informed business cases for digital mental health companies, from SMEs to large enterprises.
-Her work has led to the funding and development of several impact case studies demonstrating MindTech's collaboration with SMEs.

 Previous research has covered the use and development of digital mental health outside of the clinical environment using an adapted grounded theory study and qualitative research addressing the experiences of mental health service users and clinicians in rural areas.
 Within Healthwatch, Aislinn led on several health and social care projects including accessibility, mental health, and dignity in care homes along with Local Authority tendered research involving healthy eating in children and young people and pathways to health.
 This meant working closely with volunteers and within local communities, health and social care services, and schools.
 She has also worked delivering and evaluating courses in sexual health and life skills for younger people, outcome measure adoption in counselling centres, and as a consultant in digital mental health.